lp-hub/localRAGSQLite/README.md

 # localRAGSQLite

-## Free, local, open-source RAG with SQLite, LLaMA-3-8B GGUF & FAISS
+## Free, local, open-source RAG with SQLite, LLaMA-3-8B & FAISS

 Created & tested with Python 3.12, llama-cpp-python, LangChain, FAISS, and Gradio.
-Works offline on Ubuntu-based system with NVIDIA GPU (for CUDA acceleration) and GGUF model (e.g. LLaMA-3-8B-Uncensored.Q8_0.gguf).
+Works offline on Ubuntu-based system with NVIDIA GPU (for CUDA acceleration) and GGUF model

 #### Set up: